qmeng222/qmeng222/README.md

 ![Header](/header.png)

-#### <div align="left">A full-time full-stack freelance developer working remotely since 2021 🚀</div>
+#### <div align="left">A full-time full-stack freelance developer working remotely 🚀</div>

 - 🤔 I'm a thinker and problem solver

 - 🧡 My favorite language is JavaScript

-- ☁️ And my favorite runtime environment is Node.js
+- ☁️ My favorite runtime environment is Node.js

-- 🌱 I'm always adding on new languages, frameworks, and libraries as needed
+- 🌱 And I'm always adding on new languages, frameworks, and libraries as needed

 - 🧘🏻‍♂️ Outside of coding, I love gardening, meditation, and petting guinea pigs.